maju6406/pe_client_tools_easy_setup/README.md

 1. [Development - Guide for contributing to the module](#development)

 ## Description
-This module installs and configures PE client tools on your machine
+This module installs and configures Puppet Enterprise (PE) client tools on your machine.
 ## Setup
 ### What pe_client_tools_easy_setup affects

-This module will install files into /etc/puppetlabs/client-tools and /etc/puppetlabs/puppet/ssl/certs
+This module will install files into:

+Linux/Mac OS X
+* /etc/puppetlabs/client-tools
+* /etc/puppetlabs/puppet/ssl/certs

+Windows
+* C:\ProgramData\PuppetLabs\client-tools
+* C:\ProgramData\PuppetLabs\puppet\etc\ssl\certs

 ### Setup Requirements
 This module assumes PE is already installed, and the agent is running on the client.
+Before installing and running the module you will need to:
+* download the appropriate [client tools](https://puppet.com/download-puppet-enterprise) package.
+* create the appropriate user roles and permissions for use with the client tools in the [PE Console](https://docs.puppet.com/pe/latest/rbac_intro.html).

 #### Pre-Install Steps
 Install this module by running these command first on the master as root: